imperva/terraform-provider-dsfhub/website/docs/r/cloud_account.md

 The following arguments are optional, however some are only supported for certain server types.
 Please see the [asset specifications](https://docs-cybersec.thalesgroup.com/bundle/onboarding-databases-to-sonar-reference-guide/page/Asset-Specifications_35815461.html) for more details:

+- `application` - (String) The Asset ID of the application asset that "owns" the asset.
 - `asset_source` - (String) The source platform/vendor/system of the asset data.
 Usually the service responsible for creating that asset document
+- `asset_version` - (Number) Denotes the database/service version of the asset
 - `available_regions` - (List of string) A list of regions to iterate through while running the Discovery playbook actions.
 - `aws_proxy_config` - (Block) An `aws_proxy_config` block as defined below for an AWS proxy configuration.
 - `credentials_endpoint` - (String) A specific sts endpoint to use.